Minenhle-Ngubane/Minenhle-Ngubane/README.md

 # Minenhle Ngubane (Mino) <img src='https://github.com/Minenhle-Ngubane/Minenhle-Ngubane/blob/main/south-africa.svg' height='30'> :south_africa: ![Profile views](https://gpvc.arturio.dev/Minenhle-Ngubane)
 #### Freelance Web Developer
-I'm a freelance web designer / developer based in Durban, Amanzimtoti.
-I love building websites for small businesses and I am looking for more opportunities to work in coding on a freelance basis.
-I also enjoy working on personal side projects such as building mobile apps with React Native.
+I'm a freelance website developer based in Durban.
+I work with small businesses, entrepreneurs, personal ventures, and non-profits and I am looking for more opportunities to work on website design projects on a freelance basis.

+My goal is to provide professional and reliable website development using the latest and greatest technologies to help my clients achieve their online goals.

 - 🔭 I’m currently working on my blog
 - 🌱 I’m currently learning React and Gatsby